TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/User.rst

 Examples
 ========

-The example registers an own node element a TCA field using it and a class implementing a rendering.
+The example registers an own node element, a TCA field using it and a class implementing a rendering.
 See :ref:`FormEngine docs<t3coreapi:FormEngine-Rendering-NodeFactory>` for more details on this.

 Register an own node element::